Last updated on : 06 Oct, 2025

 Vitamin A | 4 µg |

 Although very nutrient-dense, drumsticks may interact with certain medications, so it’s essential to consider the potential risks and consult an expert for guidance.
-Here are specific possible interactions and safety measures:

 Before incorporating drumstick leaves into your diet, consult a doctor, especially if you are taking any other medications.
 They will be knowledgeable about your health and able to offer advice that is specific to you based on your medical background and ongoing therapies.

 Make sure you adhere to the directions provided by your doctor regarding the use of drumsticks and the taking of prescribed drugs.
-To avoid unfavorable outcomes, any modifications or revisions should be professionally overseen.
+To avoid unfavourable outcomes, any modifications or revisions should be professionally overseen.

 High doses of moringa root or bark may have uterine stimulant effects in animal studies.
 Pods and leaves are generally safe during pregnancy in moderate amounts.